 Dominican Republic Waterfalls

-There are four mountain ranges in Dominican Republic.
+There are four mountain ranges in the Dominican Republic.
 There are numerous rivers that start up in the mountains and tier down the hills making impressively sculpted waterfalls.
 These are a few that I have photographed over the years of living here.

 The speed of water increases at the edge of the waterfall.
-Also the turbulence picks up sand and stones and causes erosion to happen faster.
+Also, the turbulence picks up sand and stones and causes erosion to happen faster.
 Often times the rock is softer just under the edge making caverns from splash back.
-Eventually, more resistant top rock will collapse and add blocks of rock to the base of the waterfall.
+Eventually, the more resistant top rock will collapse and add blocks of rock to the base of the waterfall.
 These blocks of rock are then broken down into smaller boulders creating a deep plunge pool or gorge.

 Getting to play in waterfalls should happen at least once in everyone’s lifetime.
 They are amazing!
-During your visit to Dominican Republic you should take the time to visit one (or many) and play!
+During your visit to the Dominican Republic you should take the time to visit one (or many) and play!